 Diluting Essential Oils During Pregnancy

 If you’re new to essential oils like me, one of the biggest questions you may have is ‘How do I use my oils?’
-One of the most common uses of essential oils is to rub them directly on your skin.
+One of the most common uses of essential oils is to rub them directly on your skin, however this could be harmful.

 However, during my research, I found that the majority of essential oils need to be diluted with a carrier oil before being applied to the skin.